 The principles to be applied to metering data validation, substitution and forward estimation tasks for all areas of the National Electricity Market include the following:

-The responsible person or AEMO (as appropriate) must ensure that the metering data associated with a metering installation, accurately reflects the energy flow within the respective metering installation.
+The metering coordinator or AEMO (as appropriate) must ensure that the metering data associated with a metering installation, accurately reflects the energy flow within the respective metering installation.

 The Metering Data Provider must authenticate all validation failures to ensure metering data accurately reflects the energy flow.